1986 Indianapolis 500: Sunday, May 25

-The race was scheduled to be held Sunday, May 25.
+The race was scheduled for Sunday, May 25.
 Despite a forecast of only a 15% chance of precipitation, race morning saw overcast skies and steady rain.
 Track drying efforts began around 10:45 a.m.
 EST. The track was close to dry, and spectators began filing into their seats.
 The cars were then wheeled to the pits, in preparations for a start.
 At 1:15 p.m., however, the rain resumed, and threatened to wash out the entire day.
 The rain stopped, and track drying efforts started a second time.
 The rain returned once more, and at 3:35 p.m., officials rescheduled the race for Monday.
 During the delay, ABC-TV diverted its programming for several minutes in favor of live coverage of Hands Across America.

 Grim memories of the tragic 1973 race were still in many people's minds, and all involved were determined to make certain the race would not be hastily put on in a rushed, last-minute, fashion.
 In addition, officials were uncommitted on how late they would permit a start, and if they would aim for a 101-lap race (the minimum distance for the event to be official), or insist on adequate time for a full 200-lap race before sunset.
 The weather forecast for Monday (80% chance of rain) was yet another concern.